rasigadelab/thd/README.md

 The THD timescale allows to focus the analysis on recent epidemic success (with a short timescale) or long-term success.
-Long-term success is more likely to reflect features of the pathogen rather than the host, because longer time scales (i.e. orders of magnitude above the usual infectivity period) consider success across numerous hosts, which is expected to average out the host’s influence.
+Long-term success is more likely to reflect features of the pathogen rather than the host, because longer time scales (i.e. orders of magnitude above the usual infectivity period) consider success across numerous hosts, which is expected to average out the host's influence.
 (An obvious exception is pathogen-host coevolution, however it is not expected to weigh much in tuberculosis-human interactions over moderately short timescales)